walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Example

-See chat/colors.js or alias/alias.js or homes/homes.js for examples of how to use the `command()` function.
+See chat/colors.js or alias/alias.js or homes/homes.js for examples of

-## global variables

-There are a couple of special javascript variables available in ScriptCraft...

- * __folder - The current working directory - this variable is only to be used within the main body of a .js file.
- * __plugin - The ScriptCraft JavaPlugin object.
- * server - The Minecraft Server object.
- * self - the current player.
-(Note - this value should not be used in multi-threaded scripts - it's not thread-safe)

-## Miscellaneous Core Functions
+how to use the `command()` function.

 ### setTimeout() function

 This function mimics the setTimeout() function used in browser-based javascript.
 However, the function will only accept a function reference, not a string of javascript code.
 Where setTimeout() in the browser returns a numeric value which can be subsequently passed to clearTimeout(), This implementation returns a [BukkitTask][btdoc] object which can be subsequently passed to ScriptCraft's own clearTimeout() implementation.

 If Node.js supports setTimeout() then it's probably good for ScriptCraft to support it too.